jaruizes/jaruizes.github.io/_posts/2017-02-20-Angular-Access-Guards.md

 #### Guards

-Angular define some router hooks to do some action during the navigation.
-In this case we're going to show how to deny the access to some components in base on certain logic.
-We define a new path associated to a new component (_feature4.component.ts_) and we want to protect this path to a not allowed users.
+Angular defines some router hooks to do some action during the navigation.
+In this case we're going to show how to deny the access to some components in base on a certain logic.
+We define a new path associated to a new component (_feature4.component.ts_) and we want to protect this path.

 Let's modify _app.routing.ts_ to do this:

 ```typescript
 const routes: Routes = [